keirans/azure-arm/docs/README.md

 ### _Puppet Master Configuration Steps_

-1. Pregenerate all the compile masters keys and certs
+1. Pregenerate all the compile masters keys and certs and store them in a keyvault for retreival.

       What you may not be aware of is that you can pre-create all these certs for the compile masters on the master of masters (or the host that is your CA) and then transfer them to the instance rather than do it from the Puppet agent directly.
 In doing this, you can use the --dns_alt_names option as required.